“God you’re dumb…”

-All snarkiness aside, Eastwood has offered a beautifully painted– groovy, easy world, filled with jazz and seascapes that underscore this moral tale about the backlash of the sexual revolution and it’s warnings to beware.
+All snarkiness aside, Eastwood has offered a beautifully painted– groovy, easy world, filled with jazz and seascapes that underscore this moral tale about the backlash of the sexual revolution and its warnings to beware.
 And to be fair to this symbol of female rage, Evelyn is no more than a ‘sexual object’ to David.
-As much as Evelyn has fantasized a great romance with this very charismatic guy, that ‘love’ does not exist.
-David has used her to fulfill his own desires and need, yet he is not seen as predatory, and she is.
-The difference is, he uses his penis and she must wield the nearest symbol, something else that penetrates, a knife or a good old fashioned pair of large, sharp scissors.
+As much as Evelyn has fantasized about a great romance with this very charismatic guy, that ‘love’ does not exist.
+David has used her to fulfill his own desires and needs, yet he is not seen as predatory, and she is.
+The difference is, he uses his penis and she must wield the nearest symbol, something else that penetrates, a knife or a good old-fashioned pair of large, sharp scissors.

-David picks Evelyn up in a bar, has a one night roll in the sheets after she tells him that she’s his ‘Misty’ girl.
+David picks Evelyn up in a bar and has a one-night roll in the sheets after she tells him that she’s his ‘Misty’ girl.
 David warns her that he’s involved with someone (artsy painter, Donna Mills), but she assures him that she just wants one night with him, no strings attached.
-Unfortunately those strings are like steel cables and they are tethered to David with a fierce homicidal grip.
+Unfortunately, those strings are like steel cables and they are tethered to David with a fierce homicidal grip.
 When he gets home the next night, Evelyn returns to his place with steaks and all the fixings for a romantic dinner.
-David definitely now senses somethings a bit ‘off’ with Evelyn, but what the hell, he sleeps with her again.
-Her inner machinations and jealous rage rears it’s ugly head when David’s neighbor responds to her rude and rowdy behavior while firmly (get lost already) escorting her to the car.
+David definitely now senses something a bit ‘off’ with Evelyn, but what the hell, he sleeps with her again.
+Her inner machinations and jealous rage rears its ugly head when David’s neighbor responds to her rude and rowdy behavior while firmly (getting lost already) escorting her to the car.
 She blasts the horn and opens up a mouth like a trucker after a six-pack of Schlitz, “Yeah, Get lost Asshole!”
 David squints, that classic Eastwood glance when he’s containing his ‘miffed’, and his look is forever delivered on screen.

 Evelyn: Why didn’t you take my call?